sandiegopython/pythonsd.org/content/posts/2015-05-03_may-newsletter.md

 San Diego PyLadies are meeting at Lestat's on Adams Avenue on Tuesday May 12 at 6pm.
 Whether you are interested in learning Python or a Python pro looking to keep your skills fresh with a friendly group of Ladies and supportive men, this is the group for you.
+This meeting is now regularly held on the 2nd and 4th Tuesdays.

 [PyLadies Casual Study Group]: http://www.meetup.com/sd-pyladies/events/222165575/